 Distance doesn’t matter for faith places.
 For the geographical places, any places that aren’t taken up in the first 3 zones will be opened up to all children who have applied.

-There are no sibling rules for admissions in September 2022.
 For sibling rules for September 2023, please see our Admissions Policy.

 Children who have an Education and Health Care Plan which names Brian Clarke will automatically get a place.
 Please read our information about admissions which can be found here.